gchriz/rcmpd/how_it_works.rst

 How it works - technically
 ==========================

-Here I'll try to describe in easy words how the parts are playing together.
+Here I would like to describe how the parts are playing together.
-More detailed infos are shown in the installation section.
+Additional infos are shown in the installation section.

-1. First there is the software LIRC.
-It knows about
+1. First there is the software LIRC_.
+It

-    * the codes the remote control sends (lircd.conf or lircd.conf.d/\*.conf)
+    * knows about the codes the remote control sends

-    and listens to the IR receiver all the time when started.
+    * and listens to the IR receiver all the time when started.

-    In LIRC's configuration file(s) lircd.conf.d/\*.conf there are the used remote control(s) defined.
+    In LIRC's configuration file(s) *lircd.conf* and/or preferred *lircd.conf.d/\*.conf* there are the used remote control(s) defined.

     Shortened example::